9 Critical Employee Engagement Metrics Every Company Should be Tracking

 As employee disengagement has continued to climb steadily over the past few years, employee engagement has emerged as a crucial driver of organizational success.
 So much so, Gallup has said that we’re in a “global engagement crisis.”

-Here, we'll discuss the world of employee engagement metrics, understanding what they are, why they matter, and which ones companies should focus on for fostering a thriving workplace.
+Here, we’ll discuss the world of employee engagement metrics, understanding what they are, why they matter, and which ones companies should focus on for fostering a thriving workplace, including how quantitative data can inform decisions.

 What are Employee Engagement Metrics?